What is the best way to dress for a day at the Dickens Christmas Fair? Is there any clothing that isn't permissible?

 - Fashion-era.com: A good website for Victorian costuming and general information on the Victorian period.

-- Portraying the Victorian Woman from the Homespun Living History Guild - although this is written about American fashions and customs, it is close enough to be a wonderful resource.
+- Portraying the Victorian Woman - archived page from the Homespun Living History Guild - although this is written about American fashions and customs, it is close enough to be a wonderful resource.

 - Reproductionfabrics.com - Cotton reproduction fabrics organized by type and time period.